Gauteng Trail Clinic: 28 & 29 July 2018

 Win Brooks shoes!

 Being enlightened and inspired is not all that will happen!
-Just by being at both days of the clinic, you could win the hugely popular Brooks Cascadia 12, the company’s top-selling trail running shoe.
+Simply by being at both days of Gauteng Trail Clinic, you could win one of two pairs of the hugely popular Brooks Cascadia 13, the company’s top-selling trail running shoe.
 It’s currently worth R2,399.

-If you win the shoe in the draw at the end, you’ll be refunded for your prize, or you can choose to keep both.
+If you win the shoe in the draw at our prizegiving, you’ll be refunded for your prize, or you can choose to keep both.
 Ain’t life sweet!

-The venue for Gauteng Trail Clinic is Walter Sisulu Botanic Garden in Roodepoort.
+The venue for Gauteng Trail Clinic is Walter Sisulu Botanical Garden in Roodepoort.

 No matter what your skill or fitness level, this is an ideal opportunity to learn valuable lifestyle and training tweaks, which might save you days, weeks or months of trial and error or injuries.
 You will gain from it whether you’re a newcomer to the offroad lifestyle from the road, or have been running trails for several years, but feel you have reached a plateau.